Business Espionage: Why There are Bigger Threats to Your Business Beyond Cyber-attacks

 Companies will routinely monitor equipment loss because of theft, but arguably a far greater consequence to the business is the information that can be found on these stolen company laptops or mobile phones.
 In fact, the information that can be accessed on these devices is virtually guaranteed to have a far greater value to the company than the equipment itself.

-As well as setting complex passwords and passcodes, and installing software which allows the organisation to track these devices, all sensitive data should be encrypted and copies should be saved to secure servers.
+As well as setting complex passwords and passcodes, and installing software which allows the organization to track these devices, all sensitive data should be encrypted and copies should be saved to secure servers.
 Legal restrictions such as non-compete agreements, patents, and copyrights are also ways of protecting your data and your assets from competitors and former employees.

 Good physical security and access control helps protect from business espionage.
 As part of a security audit, rights of access and rights of way for all staff and all services staff such as cleaners, engineers and IT professionals should be mapped out, agreed and tested.
 Firmer and more limited access control should apply to any external visitors.